-For many, the X-wing Fighter is the bold face of the rebellion.
-It is a benchmark of the Star Wars franchise, and that is why in 1999 LEGO chose it to be the very first Star Wars themed set to be released.
+For many, the X-wing Fighter is the boldface of the rebellion.
+It is a benchmark of the Star Wars franchise, and that is why in 1999 LEGO chose it to be the very first Star Wars set to be released.
 Using modern techniques and updated bricks, LEGO has continued to release variable and improved X-Wing sets since 1999 with the most recent release of the 75273 model in January 2020.
-Since 1999 there have been over ten X-Wing models created (not including microsets or Microfighters).
-We are going to provide a synopsis and comparison as to decide which of the LEGO X-Wings is the best, and which has the most value.
+Since 1999 there have been over ten X-Wing models created (not including micro sets or Microfighters).
+We are going to provide a synopsis and comparison to decide which is the best LEGO X-Wing and which has the most value.

 X-Wing Fighter 7140 (1999)